-- 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
-Click on Setup and then click Wireless Settings on the left side. - 2.
-Next to Security Mode, select WPA-Enterprise. - 3.
-Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
-Use Auto if you have wireless clients using both WPA and WPA2. - 4.
-Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
-Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
-Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 7.
-Next to RADIUS Server IP Address enter the IP Address of your RADIUS server. - 8.
-Next to RADIUS Server Port, enter the port you are using with your RADIUS server.
-1812 is the default port.
+- 1. Log into the web-based configuration by opening a web browser and enter the IP address of the router (192.168.0.1). - 2.
+Click Setup and then click Wireless Settings. - 2.
+Security Mode: Select WPA-Enterprise for this mode option. - 3.
+WPA Mode: Select Auto, WPA2 Only, or WPA Only.
+Select Auto if you have wireless clients using both WPA and WPA2. - 4.
+Cypher Type: Select TKIP and AES, TKIP, or AES. - 5.
+Group Key Update Interval: Enter the time interval required for the group key to broadcast and multicast data is changed.
+The default value is 3600. - 6.
+Authentication Timeout: Enter the time interval for a client to reauthenticate.
+The default value is 60 minutes. - 7.
+RADIUS Server IP Address: Enter the IP Address of your RADIUS server. - 8.
+RADIUS Server Port: Enter the port number of your RADIUS server.
+1812 is the default port number.